SlugsLikePie/5804-Docs-Gitbook-Test/README.md

 4. Access the camera configuration settings at 10.TE.AM.11:5800 (for team #5804: 10.58.04.11:5800)
 5. Read the [PhotonVision docs](https://docs.photonvision.org/en/latest/docs/quick-start/networking.html#networking) if more thourough documentation is needed
 ### 2.0 PhotonVision camera calibration
+Note: Remember to change the camera lense focus by twisting the physical lense of the ArduCam.
+Do not use auto-exposure.
 1. The maximum distance that an AprilTag can be detected at improves with higher resolution; however, increasing resolution has the negative side effect of lowering the framerate
 2. When calibrating the camera, the chessboard/charuco must be held close to the camera in order for it to be detected at lower resolutions
 ### 3.0 Exporting pipeline settings